Jahans3/ez-promise/README.md

 copyFile('./env/production.js', './src/env.js')
 ```

-Now, let's convert our `copyFile` function so that it instead returns a promise:
+Now, let's convert our `copyFile` function into a promise:

 ```
 import ncp from 'ncp'